 - Buy 2nd hand gear if funds are tight.
 Most HI-FI gear I’ve used is well made and will still work years (even decades) after it was manufactured.

 - Always use your tonearm lever to lift a hi-fi needle on and off a turntable.
 If you don’t you will break your new needle.

 - Be careful with ClickRepair.
 It’s a great program which can work miracles.
 But if you don’t evaluate tracks individually you will end up with tracks which have distorted parts in them.

-- The only part of the process you can speed up is the processing and editing your audio files.
+- The only part of the process you can speed up is the post-processing and editing of your audio files.
 Learn how to use keyboard shortcuts and macros, they will help your speed over the long term.
 Also, once you’ve made edited 30 or more tracks you will get into a flow and your post processing speed should improve.